 For the last three decades, VA employees have been using the same software, database, and processes to review veterans interested in using their GI Bill benefits.
-While these tools might have been the bee's knees during the era of walkman, pogs, and Biggie (RIP), they are insanely antiquated for the needs of today.
+While these tools might have been state-of-the-art during the era of walkman, pogs, and Kobe (RIP), they are painfully antiquated for the needs of today.

-Fjord was brought in to leverage human centered thinking and creative problem solving in order to find opportunities for automation, consolidate services, and the make the process of going back to school as easy as possible for our veteran's and their families.
+Fjord was brought in to use human-centered processes and creative problem solving to consolidate services, identify opportunities for automation, and make the process of going back to school as easy as possible for our veterans and their families.

 Note: The DGIB project was massive.
-For this portfolio piece I'll be focusing on the Benefit Manager; a robust application that the VA will use to review and approve veteran requests to receive educational funds.The Problem: Old software, fractionalized databases, and outdated UI that has caused headaches for schools, claims examiners, and—most importantly—Veterans who want to use their GI bill benefits.
+For this portfolio piece I'll be focusing on the Benefit Manager; a robust application that the VA will use to review and authorize requests to release educational funds.The Problem: Old software, fractionalized databases, and outdated UI has caused headaches for schools, claims examiners, and—most importantly—Veterans who want to use their GI bill benefits.

-The Opportunity:With a $500 million contact and a talented, human-centered Accenture team, we have the funds, the skill, and the knowhow to completely reimagine the GI process.
+The Opportunity:With a $500 million contract and ayoung, talented, humen-centered team, the VA has the funds, the skill, and the knowhow to completely reimagine the GI process.

 - United States Department of Veterans Affairs

 - Service Design